-The Department of Electrical and Computer Engineering offers a Master of Science in Electrical and Computer Engineering (M.S.E.C.E.).
-The Department of Mechanical Engineering offers a Master of Science in Mechanical Engineering (M.S.M.E.)
-These programs are designed for students who are interested in engineering careers that require education beyond the baccalaureate degree.
+The Master of Science in Mechanical Engineering (M.S.M.E.) is designed for students who are interested in engineering careers that require education beyond the baccalaureate degree.
 Examples of those include engineers performing industrial research and development or students who plan to pursue a doctoral degree.